MIST145/esx-recipes/Extras/Readme - Server Config and Finalization.txt

 2. Config the ox.cfg file on the new server.
 Set target on/off, set stash size etc.
 3. Set your framework in the Renewed Banking config file. default is QB change to ESX.
 4. Adding Ox inventory Items etc.
     4a.
-Follow the steps in 'ox-inventory items' file and copy the code to ox-inventory/data/items file on your server.
+Open'ox-inventory items' file and copy and paste the code into ox-inventory/data/items .lua on your server.
     4b.
-Follow the steps in 'Ammo Boxs for OX Inventory' file to ox-inventory/modules file on the new server.
+Follow the steps in 'Ammo Boxs for OX Inventory' file, add code to ox-inventory/modules file on the new server.

 5. Intergrtating the Fuel System.